Robert Treat Paine: Career

-Paine served as a chaplain in the Crown Point Expedition.
+Paine served as a chaplain in the Crown Point Expedition in 1755 during the French and Indian War.
 Upon returning to civilian life, he did some occasional preaching and returned to his legal studies.
 In 1756, he returned to Boston to continue his legal preparations with Samuel Prat, and he was admitted to the bar in 1757.
 He first considered establishing his law practice at Portland (then part of Massachusetts but now in Maine), but instead in 1761 moved to Taunton, Massachusetts, then back to Boston in 1780.

 Legal career

-In 1768, he was a delegate to the provincial convention, which was called to meet in Boston.
-Paine, along with Samuel Quincy, conducted the prosecution of Captain Thomas Preston and his British soldiers following the Boston Massacre of March 5, 1770.
+In 1768, he was a delegate to a provincial convention called to meet in Boston.
+Paine, along with the Solicitor General of Massachusetts Samuel Quincy, conducted the prosecution of Captain Thomas Preston and eight soldiers under his command following the Boston Massacre of March 5, 1770.
 John Adams was opposing counsel, and Adams' arguments won the jury's sway, and most of the troops were let off.

-Paine served in the Massachusetts General Court from 1773 to 1774, in the Provincial Congress from 1774 to 1775, as well as represented Massachusetts at the Continental Congress from 1774 through 1776.
-In Congress, he signed the final appeal to the king (the Olive Branch Petition of 1775), and helped frame the rules of debate and acquire gunpowder for the coming war, and in 1776 was one of the signers of the Declaration of Independence.
+Paine served in the Massachusetts General Court from 1773 to 1774, in the Provincial Congress from 1774 to 1775, as well as represented Massachusetts at the Continental Congress in Philadelphia from 1774 through 1776.
+In that Congress, he signed the final appeal to the king, known as the Olive Branch Petition of 1775, and helped frame the rules of debate and acquire gunpowder for the coming war, and in 1776 was one of the signers of the United States Declaration of Independence.

 He returned to Massachusetts at the end of December 1776 and was speaker of the Massachusetts House of Representatives in 1777, a member of the executive council in 1779, a member of the committee that drafted the state constitution in 1780.
 He was Massachusetts Attorney General from 1777 to 1790 and prosecuted the treason trials following Shays' Rebellion.
 From 1777 to 1785, his acting Attorney General was Benjamin Kent.
 In 1780, he was a charter member of the American Academy of Arts and Sciences.
-He later served as a justice of the state supreme court from 1790 to 1804 when he retired.
+He last served as a justice of the State Supreme Court from 1790 to 1804 when he retired.

 Death and legacy

 Paine died at age 83 in 1814 and was buried in Boston's Granary Burying Ground.
 Many of his papers, including correspondence and legal notes, are now held by the Massachusetts Historical Society.
 Paine was a Congregationalist and a devout Christian.
 When his church, the First Church in Boston, moved into Unitarianism, Paine followed that path.
 A statue of Paine by Richard E. Brooks was erected at Taunton's Church Green in 1904.
-Paine is an honoree of the Washington, D.C.
-Memorial to the 56 Signers of the Declaration of Independence.
+Paine is an honoree of the Washington, D.C., Memorial to the 56 Signers of the Declaration of Independence.

 Paine married Sally Cobb, the daughter of Thomas and Lydia (née Leonard) Cobb and a sister of General David Cobb, on March 15, 1770.
 She was born May 15, 1744, and died June 6, 1816.
 They were the parents of eight children: